marcpaterno/spack_retreat/revised_work.md

 1. DSSL shall provide suite configuration for the *critic suite* and for the DUNE framework.
 2. Will DSSL provide these for LArSoft?
-3. For a SCO model, are these the "final artifacts" for our development?
+3. For a source code only model, are these the "final artifacts" for our development?

 ### n_005: Built products {#built_products}